Oussamaosman02/asier/README.md

 npm run vapid > vapid.txt
 ```

-Create a `.env` file, and put the public key, private key generated from the previous step
+Create a `.env` file, and put the public key and private key generated from the previous step.

-Also add a mongoDB secure url to this `.env` file and the DATA_URL will include your page url, it can be localhost:3000
+Also add a mongoDB secure url to this `.env` file.

-Other things to add to this file is REGISTRAR, for allowing or not to register new admin users,PASSWORD for the autentication password for regular users
+Other things to add to this file is REGISTRAR, for allowing or not to register new admin users, PASSWORD for the autentication password for regular users and the DATA_URL will include your page url, it can be localhost:3000.

 ```
 WEB_PUSH_EMAIL=user@example.com
 WEB_PUSH_PRIVATE_KEY=<vapid-private-key>